 School districts have overwhelmingly adopted a policy of requiring teacher evaluation systems with more than two rating categories.
 90 percent of large districts require at least three rating categories for teachers and most require more.

 Annual evaluations benefit all educators, regardless of experience.
 Most states no longer require that all teachers are evaluated each year.
 Only 42 percent of large districts ensure all teachers get this regular feedback.

 Most states and, in turn, most large districts (58 percent) require teachers to be observed multiple times as part of an evaluation.
 These observations can be formal or informal and most often include a feedback conference between the teacher and observer.

 All districts in the sample of 124 except one require a measure of ‘professional practice’ to be included.
 Professional practice is typically based on classroom observations and rates teachers in areas such as curriculum, instruction, lesson planning, classroom environment, student and family engagement, and professionalism.

-For more on teacher evaluation trends, visit the original post here.
+For more information, visit our original post on teacher evaluation trends here.